Handheld-Database/handheld-database/README.md

     - Add the game's cover image to `commons/images/games/` with the format `[gamename].cover.webp`.
     - Add the game's icon image to `commons/images/games/` with the format `[gamename].icon.webp`.

+2. **Create Game Overview:**
+    - Add a Markdown file with general game information to `commons/overviews/`.
+Follow the naming convention `[gamename].md`.

 2. **Create Game Data:**
     - Navigate to the appropriate platform and system directory under `platforms/`.
     - Create a new directory for the game if it doesn't already exist.
 For example, `platforms/tsp/systems/ports/[gamename]/`.
     - Add a JSON file with the game's data.
 Follow the naming convention `[gamename].json`.
-    - Add a Markdown file with additional game information.
+    - Add a Markdown file with specif plarform game instructions.
 Follow the naming convention `[gamename].md`.
+    - Use %game_overview% to indicate where the overview file should be rendered inside `[gamename].md`.

 ### Adding a New Platform
 1. **Create Platform Images:**